The Mall of America in Bloomington is the size of 78 football fields – 9.5 million square feet.

 TAG Mobile Minnesota Lifeline Service provides various flexible prepaid plans to fit your needs.
 Wherher you talk a little or talk a lot, we have a plan for everyone, You can change your plan every month to fit your lifestyle or you can add minutes anytime at your convenience.
 For more details, please contact us or have your queries answered (FAQs).

-TAG Mobile Minnesota Lifeline Services Eligible Customers Receive:
+TAG Mobile Minnesota Lifeline Free Phone Service Eligible Customers Receive:

 Unlimited FREE Global texts every month